JhStudi0/MineAndDine/README.md

 This mod aims to overhaul the Minecraft coking system but so far it is very bare bones.
 It adds a couple of new crops: Rice, tomatoes, corn and vanilla beans.
-It also adds a couple of new block entities like and grinder that can turn wheat into flour and a cooking pot (that doesnt do anything meaningful yet)
+It also adds a couple of new block entities like a grinder that can turn wheat into flour and a cooking pot (that doesnt do anything meaningful yet)
 Additionaly it adds a couple of other things, like yeast that ferments when placed or bread dough that can be baked into bread in a furnace.